madaooftheblues/webots-worlds/README.md

 The scope includes sensors and perception, actuators and actions, maintaining team and task states.
 The project incorporates an easy-to-setup, cost-effective and convenient simulation of human-robot collaboration on the industrial floor, which can later be deployed on-field.

+> Check out the frontend interface of the simulation [here](https://github.com/madaooftheblues/simulation_interface).

 ![A broad shot of the simulation](./assets/images/simulation_view.png)

 ## Scenario Tested